thevenus/stm32-imu/README.md

-# MPU9250 Library for STM32 written on LL driver
+# IMU code for STM32 written on LL driver